vberlier/narwhal/README.md

     if (result != 42)
     {
-        FAIL();  // The test execution stops and Unicorn reports a failure }
+        FAIL();  // The test execution stops and Narwhal reports a failure }
 }